pippimotta/pippimotta/README.md

 - 🧦 This name is taken from the splendid character Pippi Longstocking which I loved so much during my childhood.
   I hope I can grow up as her: kind, brave, fearless, and always being curious about new knowledge and this world.

 - 🧠 I used to study Sociology and Transcultural studies in 3 countries.
-Focusing on social movements, athropocene and Cyborg feminism.
+Focusing on social movements, Anthropocene and Cyborg feminism.
-- 😺 But currently it is coding that helps me reclaim the sense of intergrity and the pleasure of learning (as a prideful ADHDer)
+- 😺 But currently it is coding that helps me reclaim the sense of integrity and the pleasure of learning (as a prideful ADHDer)
 - ✏️ Recently working on algorithm and React
 - 🍂 How to reach me: lingyizh84@gmail.com